-Based on Arm® Cortex®-M4F CPU core running at 64 MHz, the GR533x integrates a 2.4 GHz RF transceiver, Bluetooth LE 5.3 protocol stack, 512 KB on-chip Flash memory, 96 KB system SRAM, and a rich set of peripherals.
-It provides excellent RF performance, with a maximum of +15 dBm TX power, -99 dBm RX sensitivity and a maximum of 114 dB link budget in Bluetooth LE 1 Mbps mode.
+Based on Arm[®] Cortex[®]-M4F CPU core running at 64 MHz, the GR5405 integrates a 2.4 GHz RF transceiver, Bluetooth LE 5.3 protocol stack, 512 KB on-chip Flash memory, 96 KB system SRAM, and a rich set of peripherals.
+It provides outstanding RF performance, with a maximum TX power of +15 dBm, an RX sensitivity of -99 dBm in Bluetooth LE 1 Mbps mode, achieving an overall link budget of up to 114 dB.

-With two main power supply schemes (DC-DC and system LDO), the GR533x offers flexible options to achieve a balance between low power consumption and economical BOM.
+With two main power supply schemes (DC-DC and system LDO), the GR5405 offers flexible options to achieve a balance between low power consumption and economical BOM.

-GR533x devices are offered in both QFN32 and QFN48 packages.
 The following table lists the detailed package configurations.